A microsimulation-based framework for mitigating societal bias in primary care data

 • We developed a novel data transformation framework for attenuating societal biases in data using microsimulation models in a study of chronic kidney disease progression with primary care data.

-• The removal of race-based criteria changed the timing of qualification for chronic kidney disease diagnosis, with opposite effects for Black and non-Black patients.
+• The removal of race-based diagnostic criteria in our simulations changed the timing of qualification for chronic kidney disease diagnosis, ranging from 0.6 years to 9.6 years, with opposite effects for Black and non-Black patients.

 • The explicit representation of the data generation process can help anticipate the effect that policy changes can have on clinical data distributions.